Fundus Image-based Glaucoma Screening via Retinal Knowledge-Oriented Dynamic Multi-Level Feature Integration: Results and Discussion

 \subsection{Quantitative Performance Comparison}

-We conduct a comprehensive quantitative evaluation of the proposed framework from three complementary perspectives: (1) tri-class classification to assess fine-grained pathological discrimination, (2) binary referral classification reflecting real-world clinical screening practice, and (3) comparison with state-of-the-art methods together with cross-domain generalization analysis.
+We conduct a comprehensive quantitative evaluation of the proposed framework from four complementary perspectives: (a) tri-class classification to assess fine-grained pathological discrimination, (b) binary referral classification reflecting real-world clinical screening practice, (c) analyze the reliability of the ROI branch and compare the proposed model with the ablation without ROI-local branch and attention mechanism, (d) comparison with state-of-the-art methods together with cross-domain generalization analysis.